mapproxy/mapproxy/doc/install.rst

 Install Dependencies
 --------------------

 MapProxy is written in Python, thus you will need a working Python installation.
-MapProxy works with Python 2.7 and 3.4 or higher, which should already be installed with most Linux distributions.
+MapProxy works with Python 3.7 or higher, which should already be installed with most Linux distributions.

 MapProxy requires a few third-party libraries that are required to run.
 There are different ways to install each dependency.
 Read :ref:`dependency_details` for a list of all required and optional dependencies.